hectorjsmith/grafana-matrix-forwarder/README.md

 - `GMF_SERVER_PORT` (optional) - Port to run the webserver on (default 6000)
 - `GMF_RESOLVE_MODE` (optional) - Set how to handle resolved alerts - valid options are: 'message', 'reaction', and 'reply'
 - `GMF_LOG_PAYLOAD` (optional) - Set to any value to print the contents of every alert request received from grafana (disabled if set to "no" or "false")
+- `GMF_METRIC_ROUNDING` (optional) - Set the number of decimal places to use in metric values when forwarding grafana alerts (defaults to 3, set to -1 to disable)

 ### 3.2.
 Docker run